SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 3. Amplitude modulation is one such example.

-4. The principal advantage of class-C amplifier is that it has a higher efficiency
+4. The principal advantage of class-C amplifier is that

 than the other amplifiers.